-Students may self-certificate absence from an examination(s) for a maximum of 2 consecutive calendar days in an examination period, this includes online exams.
+Students may self-certificate absence from an examination(s) for a maximum of 2 consecutive calendar days in an examination period, this includes e-exams.
 Students with a support plan that provides additional time for examinations may self-certify absence if the examination duration is 48 hours or less before any support plan adjustments are applied.

 Includes: examination attendance; Guidance on acceptable circumstances and evidence; extenuating circumstances (EC)

 In exceptional circumstances, where a student is prevented from attending an examination due to circumstances which meet all of the criteria set out in section 1 of the Guidance on acceptable circumstances and evidence (EC Procedure), they may use self-certification if they are unable to provide any other form of evidence.

 The circumstances must be out of the student’s control – the student could not have prevented them.